PalasOnGithub/LagCityDjango/README.md

 ## Setting up the project

-in the root dir where the lagcity is located in , make a .env file at fill it ass this :
+in the root dir where the lagcity is located in , make a .env file at fill it as this :
 ```

 SECRET_KEY = 'django-insecure-<your-secret-key>'